pirafrank/fpiracom/_posts/2019-06-03-wwdc19-keynote-announcements.md

     - audio support in AR Quick Look
     - AR coaching
     - last but not least, Minecraft coming to i*OS playable in real world thanks to ARKit.
 Players can even 'jump into' the game field
+    - ARKit 3 will be available on devices currently supporting it, but some features will be restricted to iPhones and iPads with A12/A12X Bionic chips.
+Those are: people occlusion, motion capture, simultaneous front and back camera usage, and multiple face tracking.
+[Apple docs here](https://developer.apple.com/augmented-reality/arkit/)
+    - Full coverage on ARKit 3 by 9to5mac available [here](https://9to5mac.com/2019/06/03/apple-arkit-3/)
 - *RealityKit*, a new framework for easier integration of 3D modeling into apps
 - *Reality Composer* app
     - a fast and easy way to create 3D models